 Market researchers can use the grid structure to reveal implicit assumptions and unconscious thinking about innovation and competition.
 Blue Ocean strategy is all about doing business differently, developing niche opportunities, and driving down costs by avoiding conventional, expensive activities that don't add consumer-centric value.
 Market researchers can develop questions that:

-- Fosters the ability to aggressively pursue product differentiation
+- Foster the ability to aggressively pursue product differentiation

-- Enables the pursuit of low costs in production to increase value
+- Enable the pursuit of low costs in production to increase value

-- Avoids the trap of focusing just on conventional business strategy goals
+- Avoid the trap of focusing just on conventional business strategy goals

 The Blue Ocean Strategy Canvas and the Value Curve